TVCache/TVCache/README.md

   <img src="tvcache/static/tvcachelogo.png" height="150" />
 </p>

-# TVCache: Accelerating Agent Training with Tool Call Graphs
+# TVCache: A Stateful Tool-Value Cache for Post-Training LLM Agents

 This repository contains TVCache and an end-to-end training example that demonstrates its use.
 TVCache speeds up RL training of tool-using agents by caching tool execution results in a **Tool Call Graph (TCG)**.
 TCG is a prefix tree of tool call sequences that enables reuse across rollouts and epochs.